aldro61/kover2_paper/tutorial/README.md

 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice cv --n-cpu 4 --output-dir results/cart_cv --progress
 ```

 The computation time is slightly under **5 minutes** and the resulting tree model, which contains 12 rules and has a depth of 6, is textually represented in the report (*results/cart_cv/report.txt*).
-For a better visual representation, we can use the *plot_model.py* script already in the tutorial directory:
+For a better visual representation, we can use the [*plot_model.py* script](../models#visualization):

 ```
 python plot_model.py results/cart_cv/model.fasta